NalinDalal/modheshwari/left-over.md

 - Add monitoring/alerting on backup success/failure (CloudWatch alarms)

 so need to ssh into the machine, if done, then ask gpt for same

----

-problems: nothing works, i mean, need to check for routes again, signup and signin issues while signin it is creating problem, why?? debug it